-Magnesium deficiencies are a relatively rare occurrence for outdoor growers of cannabis, but it’s found indoors and with hydroponics systems.
+Magnesium deficiencies are relatively rare for outdoor cannabis growers, but it’s found indoors and with hydroponics systems.
 Usually, it will affect the lowest leaves of the plant at the beginning, causing them to yellow and weaken.
 Although it rarely occurs when growing outdoors, a magnesium deficiency can happen in any plant medium and hydroponic system.

-When signs of deficiency occur if must be dealt with quickly or else it will become a major problem causing the plant to quickly lose many of its lower leaves.
-Magnesium is a nutrient that can move around so the plant can move it from the old leaves to new ones.
+Deal with a Magnesium deficiency quickly or else it will become a major problem.
+Magnesium can move around easily, so the plant can move it from the old leaves to new ones.
 This explains why magnesium deficiency has a tendency to show up towards the bottom of the plant and on the older leaves.
 Left unchecked, the leaves will die.

 This deficiency can also work its way up the plant from bottom to top until it reaches the crown.
 Magnesium is a crucial element for the development of chlorophyll in the cannabis plant, so don’t let the problem worsen, especially in the early stages of growth.